Joshua W. Pate

 About me

 I think there is great value in unraveling what people think about pain.
 Research shows that it matters.
 Working with a brilliant international team I developed the Concept of Pain Inventory (COPI) and we published it in 2020.
+Since then the tool has been translated and tested in a range of ages and languages.

 With a passion for making learning more accessible, I am determined to bring the science of pain to everyone.
 I dream of a future where understanding pain is as accessible as education about recycling, smoking and seatbelts.
 I get to work with so many wonderful people and brilliant minds as we try to make that a reality for the next generation.